First Time User? Enroll now.

 Avoiding cancer risk factors may help prevent certain cancers.
 Risk factors include smoking, being overweight, and not getting enough exercise.
 Increasing protective factors such as quitting smoking and exercising may also help prevent some cancers.
 Talk to your doctor or other health care professional about how you might lower your risk of cancer.

-Oral cavity, pharyngeal, and laryngeal cancers have common risk factors.
+Oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancers have common risk factors.

-The following are risk factors for oral cavity, pharyngeal, and laryngeal cancer:
+The following are risk factors for oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancer:

-Using tobacco is the most common cause of oral cavity, pharyngeal, and laryngeal cancer.
-The risk of these cancers is about 5 to10 times higher for current smokers than for people who have never smoked.
+Using tobacco is the most common cause of oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancer.
+The risk of these cancers is about 5 to 10 times higher for current smokers than for people who have never smoked, and is linked to how much and how long the person has smoked.

 The use of all types of tobacco, including cigarettes, pipes, cigars, and smokeless tobacco (snuff and chewing tobacco) can cause cancer of the oral cavity, oropharynx, hypopharynx, and larynx.

-Using alcohol is also an important risk factor for oral cavity, pharyngeal, and laryngeal cancer.
+Using alcohol is also an important risk factor for oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancer.

 Tobacco and alcohol use

 The risk of oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancer is higher in people who use both tobacco and alcohol than it is in people who use only tobacco or only alcohol.
-The risk of oral cavity cancer and oropharyngeal cancer is about 35 times higher in people who smoke 2 or more packs of cigarettes per day and have more than 4 alcoholic drinks per day than it is in people who have never smoked cigarettes or consumed alcohol.
+The risk of oral cavity cancer and oropharyngeal cancer is about 5 to 14 times higher in people who both smoke and drink heavily than it is in people who never smoke cigarettes or consume alcohol.

 Personal history of head and neck cancer

-A personal history of head and neck cancer increases the risk of oral cavity, pharyngeal, and laryngeal cancer.
+A personal history of head and neck cancer increases the risk of oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancer.

-Being infected with certain types of HPV, especially HPV type 16, increases the risk of oral cavity (tongue) and oropharyngeal cancer.
+Being infected with certain types of human papillomavirus (HPV), especially HPV-16, increases the risk of oral cavity (tongue) and oropharyngeal cancer.
 HPV infection is spread mainly through sexual contact.

-The following is a protective factor for oral cavity, pharyngeal, and laryngeal cancer:
+The following is a protective factor for oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancer:

-It is not clear whether avoiding certain risk factors will decrease the risk of oral cavity, pharyngeal, and laryngeal cancer.
+It is not clear whether avoiding certain risk factors will decrease the risk of oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancer.

 Getting an HPV vaccination greatly lessens the risk of oral HPV infection.
 It is not yet known whether getting an HPV vaccination at any age will decrease the risk of oropharyngeal cancer from HPV infection.
 See the PDQ summary on Cervical Cancer Prevention for information about the use of HPV vaccination to prevent cervical cancer.